ampheul/GlucoseGuardian/README.md

 ./SleepTest

 # Account Tests
-The password for the accounts tests is password123 g++ Account.cpp AccountTestHarnesses.cpp
+The password for the patient account is password123 The password for the guest account is guest123 g++ Account.cpp AccountTestHarnesses.cpp

 # Output Test